ChelseaGuan/Tetris-Clone-Game/README.md

 ![Hold](images/Hold.gif)

 #### Part 3: Swap a Tetromino and Level Up
-Every 10 lines cleared leads to leveling up and increasing the speed of the fall of tetrominos.
+Every ten lines cleared leads to leveling up and increasing the speed of the fall of tetrominos.
 ![Swap and Level Up](images/SwapAndLevelUp.gif)

 #### Part 4: Game Over and Play Again